Gamilliam/Game-of-life-and-death/README.md

 # Game of life and death

 A simple simulation of evolution.
-<br>Depending of how many alive neighbours it has, each cell dies of lives in the next generation.
+<br>Depending of how many alive neighbours it has, each cell dies or lives in the next generation.
 <br>---> Let's see evolution!

 I made it with **powershell** and **bash** cli.